jxs/hawkeye/README.md

   a Kubernetes deployment and a "Watcher service" that runs a worker that digests a stream source to look for the configured slates (and fire the associated actions for that slate...).
-- You may forgo the API abstraction and call a Watcher with a hardcoded config directly:
+- You may forgo the API abstraction and create an on-the-fly Watch by using a hardcoded config directly:
   ```shell
   cargo build --bin hawkeye-worker
   ./target/debug/hawkeye-worker fixtures/watcher-basic.json